ryarasi/vidhya-io-api/README.md

 ## About

-This project creates the API for the Vidhya.io app.
+This repo contains the Django-based Graphql API for the Vidhya.io app.
 This README file details everything you need to know about this project.

 ## Versions
 * Python 3.8.5